michaelmendez/vscode-quantum-material-theme/README.md

 A sleek, modern theme inspired by quantum physics and material design principles

 Quantum Material Theme brings the elegance of material design to your coding environment with a sophisticated color palette that reduces eye strain while maintaining excellent readability and syntax highlighting.
-Available in dark, light, and void variants to match your coding preference.
+Available in dark, light, and ultra-dark void variants to match your coding preference.

 ## Features